model-checking/kani/docs/src/bookrunner.md

 Finally, we run all jobs, collect their outputs and compare them against the expected outputs.
 The results are summarized as follows: If the obtained and expected outputs differ, the color of the stage bar will be red.
 Otherwise, it will be blue.
-If an example shows one red bar, it is considered a failed example that cannot be handled by Kani.
+If an example shows one red bar, it's considered a failed example that cannot be handled by Kani.

 The [book runner report](./bookrunner/index.html) and [its text version](./bookrunner/bookrunner.txt) are automatically updated whenever a PR gets merged into Kani.